 Remember, the criteria that I have set forth are the first safety considerations in a custom firearm.
 Further work is sometimes a waste of the client’s time and money.
 A firearm with a poor sight picture and 8 lb. trigger pull may shoot great groups from a machine rest, but most shooters will never shoot to their potential under these handicapping conditions.
 I call these custom modifications, user friendly modifications.

 After the sights and trigger have been taken care of the next step is mechanical accuracy.
 Basically this requires that the firearm is launching the projectile from the same place, mechanically, each time the sights are correctly aligned and the shooter is exercising good trigger control.
 The means by which this is accomplished by the custom Gunsmith varies from firearm to firearm.
-This involves barrel fitting, alignment etc.
+This involves barrel fitting, alignment, slide performance and final lapping etc.

 If you want to stop right here, the firearm should do anything you wanted it to do within your personal shooting capability.
 There are also human mechanics or the addition of some attribute which accomplishes not only and esthetic appeal but functions like the forward assist shown in the picture above.
 Those port like cuts assure a grip when front charging a round.

 ESTHETICS - THE NEXT LEVEL

 Custom enhancements take the weapon or firearm to a higher level of user friendly appointment.
 This is the "art of Gunsmithing".
 Modifications that make the firearm more esthetically pleasing, or wear and corrosion resistant.

 After market parts that make operating the firearm more comfortable, or accelerate the shooters ability to bring the firearm into service can be added to many different firearms.
 If after market parts are not available, many custom Gunsmiths can reconfigure existing parts to accomplish their client’s wishes.
 Be careful what you ask for, this can get pricey.